benMcChesney/ofxOpenNI/README.markdown

+Forked version of ofxOpenNI ( originally by  GameOverHack ) Minor changes by BenMcChesney

+I wanted to create normalized cursor coordinates similar to the middleware iisu by SoftKinetic This is achieved by storing the position of a cursor when it's first created and offseting and mapping coordinates to something that are easier to work with.

 OFXOPENNI FOR MAC & WIN
 =======================
 The ofxOpenNI module is a wrapper for the openNI + NITE + SensorKinect libraries/middleware for openFrameworks.